 Timing: Limited edition prints can appreciate in value over time, so timing is important.
 Consider the print's current market value and its potential for appreciation when making your purchase.

 MORE OPTIONS FOR PRINT MEDIUMS

 When you purchase unique items such as sculptures or 1 off items, you only get what it was made from and the price may be out of many collectors price range.
 Limited edition prints can be made from several mediums depending on size and cost.
-I have chosen to only sell my Limited Edition prints in HD Acrylic.
-The same print in metal or paper is an open edition.
+I have chosen to only sell my Limited Edition prints in HD Acrylic and metal.
+The same print in paper is an open edition.
 Many photographers will sell the image only as a limited edition and using all the print mediums they offer.
-This is a personal choice for all artists and no way is right or wrong.
+This is a personal choice and no way is right or wrong.
 Just different.